General Academic Regulations

 Students who wish to file an academic grievance not involving a grade appeal should contact the instructor (if appropriate), followed by the Division Chair (if necessary), and if a resolution has not been reached, the Office of the Vice President and Dean of the University at 660-248-6211.

-Students may repeat any course in which they have "F" or "D" recorded grades until a grade of "C" or above is achieved.
+Students may repeat any course in which they received a grade of A, B, C, or D one time and receive financial aid for the course.
+If the course was taken as dual credit the student may repeat it twice while receiving financial aid because they did not receive financial aid for taking it in high school.
+If a student receives a grade of F in a course, the student may repeat that course as often as necessary to achieve a passing grade.
 The most recent grade earned will be counted in the student's grade point average.
 All registrations and grades will be entered on the permanent record, but a notation that the course has been repeated will be added to previous enrollments in the course.

 Courses numbered 100-299 are designed primarily for Freshmen and Sophomores.
 Courses numbered 300-499 are for Juniors and Seniors; Freshmen should not enroll in these courses.